Last amended April 29, 2015

 - Asking questions if you have doubts about the best course of action in a particular situation; and

 If you have questions about the Code, you should ask your supervisor unless a specific section of the Code tells you to contact someone else.
 Alternatively, you can contact one of the resources listed under Section 15 (“Approaching Ethics and Compliance Issues”) below.
 To report ethics and compliance issues, you should also follow the guidelines in Section 15.
 If you are an executive officer or director, you should see Section 15 for information about how to raise questions and report ethics and compliance issues.

+Violations of the Code will be addressed promptly.
 Individuals who violate the standards in the Code will be subject to appropriate disciplinary action, which may include termination of employment.

 1. Compliance with Laws, Rules and Regulations